TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 Even if this blog post ended here, there is a lot of space for improvements.
 To name just a few ideas:

+- This proof of concept project exposes `gitea` on ports 2222 and 3000 without implementing TLS veryfication.
+A next natural step will be to secure the `gitea` instance behind a reverse proxy implementing `HTTPS` and some form of secret management.
 - In the current version, `git` contains the `environment` file containing plain-text credentials for the database.
 If you decide to host your model on a public place, you should definitively improve on this!
 - To make the project scale better we may install an container orchestration like `portainer`, and then manage the `gitea` stack inside `portainer`.
 - Using Ignition / Butane merge feature, the code can even be more modularization and refactored to your specific needs.
 Automation and pipeline development may be a good extend to this project!

 So you see, there is a lot we can continue on to have a more secure and robust infrastructure.
 Consider the current projects state as starting point only!
 Personally, I will not continuing on any improvement.
 Instead I plan to come back to you with another blog post elaborating on my Kubernetes setup based on TalOS, which I am currently using in my Home Lab.
 So stay tuned for the next adventure. :-)

-And never forget, security and robustness are processes not a terminating products.
+And never forget, security and robustness are processes not terminating products.
 So with these words in mind have a wonderful day and enjoy hacking.

 Thank you for reading!